HS Chau Foundation Scholar

 It is my honor to be part of the warm and welcoming Greater China Scholars community.

+In the second semester of my junior year, I studied abroad in Japan to further explore the Japanese language.
 The Notre Dame education has inspired me to continue to chase my dreams and eventually give back to the community.
-One day, I hope to help others achieve their goals just as Notre is helping me achieve mine.
+One day, I hope to help others achieve their goals just as Notre Dame is helping me achieve mine.

 Post-graduation Plan: Business Analyst, McKinsey & Co, Chicago